Skyfall (soundtrack)

-Skyfall: Original Motion Picture Soundtrack is the soundtrack album to the 23rd James Bond film of the same name.
+Skyfall: Original Motion Picture Soundtrack is the 2012 soundtrack album to the 23rd James Bond film of the same name.
 Released by Sony Classical on 29 October 2012 in the United Kingdom and on 6 November 2012 in the United States, the music was composed by Thomas Newman.
 This is Newman's first Bond soundtrack, making him the ninth composer to score a Bond film.
-The score won the BAFTA Award for Best Film Music.
-In 2013, it became one of two Bond scores to be nominated for the Academy Award for Best Original Score.
+The score won the BAFTA Award for Best Film Music at the 66th British Academy Film Awards.
+In 2013, it became one of two Bond scores to be nominated for the Academy Award for Best Original Score at the 85th Academy Awards.
 The other to be nominated was the score from The Spy Who Loved Me (1977).